 4. OneNote

 OneNote is a full featured note-taking app that you can use to make notes like a pro.
 If you use Microsoft OneNote on your Windows PC, you will be more favorable with the mobile app.
-The Android and iOS version of the app will give you a PC-like editing experience.
+The Android and iOS versions of the app will give you a PC-like editing experience.

-You can create notes, to-do lists, notebooks in the app, and your data will be synced across all devices (if signed in).
-Photos can be inserted into notes, and do not forget to use handwriting tool in the OneNote app.
+You can create notes, to-do lists, and notebooks in the app, and your data will be synced across all devices (if signed in).
+Photos can be inserted into notes, and do not forget to use the handwriting tool in the OneNote app.

 Get the OneNote app from Google Play or the iTunes App Store.